dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/1-Installing-EmrEtlRunner.md

     :log: ADD HERE
     :in: ADD HERE
     :processing: ADD HERE
-    :out: ADD HERE WITH SUB-FOLDER # Make sure this bucket is in the US standard region if you wish to use Redshift
+    :out: ADD HERE WITH SUB-FOLDER # Make sure this bucket is in a region where Amazon has launched Redshift if you intend to use Redshift as your storage target
-    :out_bad_rows: ADD HERE # Leave blank for Hive ETL.
+    :out_bad_rows: ADD HERE # Leave blank for legacy Hive ETL implementation.
-    :out_errors: ADD HERE # Leave blank for Hive ETL.
+    :out_errors: ADD HERE # Leave blank for legacy Hive ETL implementation.
     :archive: ADD HERE
 :emr:
   # Can bump the below as EMR upgrades Hadoop